igvteam/igv-webapp/README.md

   ]
 }
 ```
-**Annotated table of tracks.** Setting a `type` property in the track configuration file to "custom-data-modal" specifies that a custom annotated table of tracks will be used.
+**2. Annotated table of tracks.** Setting a `type` property in the track configuration file to "custom-data-modal" specifies that a custom annotated table of tracks will be used.
 Each row in the table corresponds to a track, and columns represent attributes of the track.
 The resulting table can be sorted and filtered interactively by the user based on column values.
 Selecting a row in the table will load the corresponding track.

 The `data` property in the configuration file defines the attribute values for each row, and also the details of the track to be loaded when the row is selected.
 The track details are used to create a track configuration object as documented in the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0).
 The `data` property can either point to an external tab- or comma-delimited file, or contain the data inline as JSON, as shown in the two examples below.
 The `columns` property in the configuration file defines which track attributes are displayed in the table.
 An optional `columnDefs` property can be used to rename the column headers displayed in the table.